bradtaniguchi/RoomRenter/README.md

 assets - This folder holds the usual assets for the application in general app.route.js - This file handles the routing of the application, uses angular app.module.js - This file setups dependences and creates the angular app.

+---
+**Installation**
+Due to the large package size, it is neccessary to install the nodejs modules seperately.
+This can be done with the following command:
+`npm install`